uit-no/hpc-doc/README.md

 $ git commit              # commit the fix to master
 $ git push origin master  # push changes to master branch on github
 $ git checkout slurm      # switch to slurm branch
-$ git merge master        # merge the master branch into the slurm branch
+$ git merge master        # merge the master branch into the current branch (slurm)

                           # continue working on slurm branch ...

 $ git push origin slurm   # push changes to slurm branch on github
 ```

-It is always safe to merge `master` into `slurm` or `easybuild`.
+It is always safe to merge `master` into `slurm` or `easybuild` as shown above.
-Merging the other way means publishing changes into the official version
+Merging the other way means publishing changes into the official version so be
-so be careful with that.
+careful with that.